LIS

 8. The child is a recent refugee or immigrant or is adopted from outside of the United States.

-D. Confirmation of blood lead levels.
-Blood lead level testing shall be performed on venous or capillary blood.
+D. Blood lead level testing shall be performed on venous or capillary blood.
 Tests of venous blood performed by a laboratory certified by the federal Centers for Medicare & Medicaid Services in accordance with 42 USC § 263a, the Clinical Laboratory Improvement Amendment of 1988 (CLIA-certified), are considered confirmatory.
 Tests of venous blood performed by any other laboratory and tests of capillary blood shall be confirmed by a repeat blood test, preferably venous, performed by a CLIA-certified laboratory.
-Such confirmatory testing shall be performed in accordance with the following schedule:
+Confirmatory testing is not required if the result of the capillary test is below the CDC reference value.
+Confirmatory testing shall be performed:

-1. Within one to three months if the result of the capillary test is at or above the CDC's reference value and up to 9 micrograms of lead per deciliter of whole blood (µg/dL).
+1. Within one to three months if the result of the capillary test is at or above the CDC reference value and up to nine micrograms of lead per deciliter of whole blood (µg/dL);

 2. Within one week to one month if the result of the capillary test is 10-44 µg/dL.
-The higher this test result, the more urgent the need for a confirmatory test.
+The higher this test result, the more urgent the need for a confirmatory test is;

 5. Immediately as an emergency laboratory test if the result of the capillary test is 70 µg/dL or higher.